ibm-cloud-docs/sap/sap-terraform-automate-3tier-nw-db2.md

 The SAP systems in a landscape have specific requirements for servers, operating systems, network setup, and supported storage.

-Deploying SAP AnyDB on IBM Cloud is similar to deployments with infrastructure with on-premises data centers.
+Deploying SAP AnyDB on {{site.data.keyword.cloud_notm}} is similar to deployments with infrastructure with on-premises data centers.
 You can use the information that is provided from SAP and the RDBMS providers.

-To assist your project's planning phase, more design considerations are provided for [SAP AnyDB - IBM Db2](/docs/sap?topic=sap-anydb-ibm-db2) with IBM Cloud for SAP.
+To assist your project's planning phase, more design considerations are provided for [SAP AnyDB - IBM Db2](/docs/sap?topic=sap-anydb-ibm-db2) with {{site.data.keyword.cloud_notm}} for SAP.

 The scripts are designed to create a new VPC and install SAP (NW 7.x release) solution together with its dedicated database DB2 box in one task flow.